alexeylisyutenko/jansson-delphi/README.md

 Jansson is released under the MIT license.
 (LICENSE.C.txt)

 Jansson-Delphi is released under the MIT license.
-(LICENSE.DELPHI.txt)
+(LICENSE.txt)